ArtRank Logo

 2Joan Jonas

-Jonas's market lags behind her pioneering role in video and performance art.
-Retrospectives boost visibility, but prices haven't caught up to her influence.
+Jonas's market lags behind her pioneering influence on video and performance art.
+Institutional shows are frequent, but auction prices remain modest.

 3Robert Irwin